 WiFi Available at all Library locations.
 Select Law Library for your wireless connection.

 See our Self Help Resources for information about going to court, finding law, and where to get assistance.

-Law Library staff are available to assist in using the IllinoisLegalAid.org service.
-CARPLS Hotline Phone also available.
+Law Library staff is available to assist in using the IllinoisLegalAid.org service.